 Turkey stands at the crossroads of Europe and Asia.
 The lands within its borders and the surrounding Black Sea region have seen centuries of fascinating history and pre-history.
 Their legacy: knowledge and lessons of potentially vital importance for all our futures.

-The British Institute at Ankara (BIAA), a registered charity, is internationally renowned for over 60 years’ work supporting, enabling and encouraging world-class research in Turkey and the Black Sea region in the fields of history, archaeology and related social sciences.
-Founded in 1947, the BIAA was incorporated in the 1956 cultural agreement between the Republic of Turkey and the United Kingdom.
+The British Institute at Ankara supports, enables and encourages research in Turkey and the Black Sea region in a wide range of fields including archaeology, ancient and modern history, heritage management, social sciences and contemporary issues in public policy and political sciences.
+Founded in 1948, the BIAA was incorporated in the 1956 cultural agreement between the Republic of Turkey and the United Kingdom.
 The BIAA is one of the British Academy's overseas Institutes.
 It has offices in Ankara and London, and a dedicated staff of experts from a wide variety of academic and cultural backgrounds.

 British Institute of Archaeology at Ankara - Registered office as

 limited by guarantee registered in England and Wales No. 477436